sw-devendra/homeutils/README.md

 # homeutils

-In this project, I plan to add my future hacks to carry out different day to day activities
+In this project, I plan to add my hacks to carry out different day to day activities